 OFDM Frame Structure

-Every OFDM system has a frame structure that shows the distribution of samples in the frequency domain across all its subcarriers.
-The frame structure is as shown in the figure.
-Each OFDM symbol is comprised of 72 subcarriers, and each OFDM frame consists of 36 OFDM symbols.
-The frame duration is 3 ms. The first OFDM symbol is formed by synchronization sequence (SS), second and third symbols are formed by reference signals (RS), and the fourth symbol is formed by Header.
-Data is filled from the fifth symbol to the last (36th) symbol.
-Pilots are inserted between data such that there is one pilot for every five data subcarriers as shown below.
+The figure shows the OFDM frame structure in frequency domain.
+Each OFDM symbol comprises 72 subcarriers, and each OFDM frame consists of 36 OFDM symbols.
+The frame duration is 3 ms. The first OFDM symbol forms the synchronization sequence (SS), second and third symbols form the reference signals (RS), and the fourth symbol forms the Header.
+From fifth symbol to the last (36th) symbol forms the data.
+Pilots are inserted between data such that there is one pilot for every five data subcarriers as shown in this figure.
 These pilots help to detect and correct phase errors at the receiver.

 The OFDM parameters used in the model are given below: